 The grasshopper eventually dies.

 Humans and grasshoppers have some similar neurochemicals.
 They also share reactions to toxins that have invaded the CNS.
 If the toxic load in a person is potent enough, the excitatory effects of the toxic material can cause similarly unbridled overstimulation, which we may recognize as chronic anxiety.
-Studies have shown the toxic effects on neurons by exposure to metal nanoparticles, for instance.2
+Studies have shown the toxic effects on neurons by exposure to metal nanoparticles as an example.
+2

 Individuals who have been exposed to environmental poisoning have developed certain immunological syndromes and neurological conditions as a result.

-Accumulation of the toxin acetylcholine in humans also causes neurochemical stimulation.
+Similar to the grasshopper, an over-accumulation of acetylcholine in humans also causes neurochemical overstimulation.
 Our nervous systems use acetylcholine for stimulation.
-We are subject to exposure to other types of toxins as well, which share this excitatory property.
-Some of these include:
+We are subject to exposure to many types of toxins that can inflict this excitatory property.

 Aspartame (toxic to the myelin sheath, neuron disruptor) 3